|Water Polo Coaches:|

 |Trevor Campbell—12U & 14U Boys & Girls

 Trevor Campbell has been playing water polo and swimming since 2012.
 He is a left-handed attacker who has played four years of water polo for the 2013-2015 Marmonte League Champions, Agoura High School.
 Trevor was a starter for three out of the four years and was the team captain his senior year.
 Trevor also excelled on the Agoura High School Swim Team.
 Aside from his high school competition, Coach Campbell played four years for Los Angeles Water Polo Club, where he was a starter for three of the four years and went to Junior Olympics all four years, playing in Platinum his last two years.
 Later, Trevor went to California Baptist University for a year and red-shirted for their water polo team.
-Currently, he is a starter for Ventura College water polo where in his freshman year he earned Athlete of The Week and First team All-Western State Conference.
-Coach Campbell was in charge of the 14U travel team at Titan Water Polo, and brought them to the Junior Olympics in the Classic Division.
+In addition to his South Coast duties Trevor is an assistant coach at Westlake High School for the boys water polo program.
 He is currently studying Kinesiology with a final goal of becoming a Physical Therapist.

 |Jens Cole—16U & 18U Girls